 Data broker platforms such as ZoomInfo offer the ability to find someone’s address and contact information by simply entering their name and city where they live into a search bar.
-Unfortunately, marketers and scammers often use these sites to dig up information on individual people for cold-calling and nefarious purposes.
-If you’ve been getting a lot of cold calls or you’re seeing a lot of fake social media profiles popping up with your name and information attached to them, it might be because you’re being found on one of these platforms.
+Marketers, recruiters, and scammers often use these sites to dig up information on individual people for targeted outreach and sometimes fraudulent purposes.
+If you’ve been getting a lot of cold calls, unsolicited sales pitches, or noticed suspicious activity tied to your personal information, it might be because your profile is easily accessible on one of these platforms.

 Fortunately, these platforms allow people to opt out, removing their information from the service so it cannot be so easily found.
 While opting out of a data broker platform might make it harder for your third cousin living in Alaska to find you, it’s a great way to enhance your privacy and avoid being scammed.
 Below, we’ll describe how to manually opt out of the data broker platform ZoomInfo.
 We will also discuss the value of using a data removal service like Incogni to do it for you.